 9 Dec 2020

-I first tried Smarty for 4G internet just over a year ago because they offered unlimited data usage.
-However back then the connection was often unusably slow and unreliable.
-I wrote about my experiences here.
+I first tried Smarty for 4G internet just over a year ago because they offered unlimited 4G data usage for less than I was paying with Vodafone.
+However back then the connection was often extremely slow and unreliable.
+I wrote about my experiences in 2019 here.

 I kind of hide that article away as I always felt a little bad writing such a negative post, and I suspected the extremely slow speeds I experienced might have been caused by overloading issues local to where I was living at the time.

-Now, a year and a half later, I’ve just given them another try having moved to a different town around 50 miles away.
+Now, a year and a half later, I’ve just given them another try having moved to a different town.
 Were things better this time?
 Umm let’s take a look…

 It’s hard to express just how poor I found Smarty’s 4G service to be.
 The only time I could even reach into double digit speeds was in the early morning.
 Here downloads would average around 15Mbps (but fluctuate wildly during the test) with uploads around 5Mbps.